Lostprophets

-Lostprophets (stylised as lostprophets) were a Welsh rock band from Pontypridd, formed in 1997 by disgraced singer and lyricist Ian Watkins and guitarist Lee Gaze.
-The band was founded after their former band Fleshbind broke up.
-They later recruited Mike Lewis (guitars) and Mike Chiplin on drums.
+Lostprophets were a Welsh rock band from Pontypridd, formed in 1997 by singer Ian Watkins and guitarist Lee Gaze.
+The group was founded after their former band Fleshbind broke up.
+They later recruited Mike Chiplin on drums, Mike Lewis as rhythm guitarist, Stuart Richardson on bass and Jamie Oliver on turntables and keyboards.
+Chiplin left the band in 2005, and was replaced by Ilan Rubin between 2006 and 2009, and Luke Johnson thereafter.

 Lostprophets released five studio albums: The Fake Sound of Progress (2000), Start Something (2004), Liberation Transmission (2006), The Betrayed (2010), and Weapons (2012).
 They sold 3.5 million albums worldwide, achieving two top-ten singles on the UK Singles Chart ("Last Train Home" and "Rooftops"), a No. 1 single on the US Alternative Songs chart ("Last Train Home"), and several Kerrang!
 Awards and nominations.

-In December 2012, Watkins was charged with multiple sexual offences against minors, infants and animals.
-Lostprophets cancelled all tour dates and disbanded in October 2013, before the end of Watkins's trial.
-Watkins pleaded guilty to several charges.
-In December 2013, he was sentenced to 29 years of imprisonment plus six years of parole.
+In December 2012, Watkins was charged with multiple sexual offences.
+Lostprophets cancelled all tour dates and disbanded in October 2013, before the end of Watkins' trial.
+Watkins pleaded guilty to several charges in November 2013, and was sentenced in December to 29 years of imprisonment plus six years of extended supervision on licence.
 In June 2014, the remaining members joined American singer Geoff Rickly to form a new band, No Devotion.
+Watkins was killed in prison in October 2025.

 History

 Early years (1997–2000)

-The band formed in 1997 in Pontypridd, Wales.
-Lostprophets formed by Ian Watkins and Lee Gaze after their previous band Fleshbind disbanded.
-They could not find a singer so Watkins decided he would switch from drums to be the frontman and they recruited Mike Chiplin on drums.
-Mike Lewis (who was also in Public Disturbance) joined a few months later after the original bassist left.
-Watkins and Lewis were also members of Public Disturbance.
-Neither member initially left Public Disturbance, although Watkins left as soon as 1998.
-With Watkins on vocal duties and Lewis (who did not leave Public Disturbance until 2000) playing bass, the band also included guitarist Lee Gaze and Mike Chiplin on drums.
+Lostprophets was formed by Ian Watkins and Lee Gaze in 1997 in Pontypridd, Wales, after their previous band Fleshbind disbanded.
+They could not find a singer, so Watkins decided he would switch from drums to be the frontman and they recruited Mike Chiplin on drums.
+Mike Lewis joined a few months later as bassist.
+Both Lewis and Watkins were also in the metalcore band Public Disturbance, until 1998 and 2000 respectively.

-Lostprophets started out as part of the fledgling South Wales scene — playing gigs at venues across Wales including T.J.'s in Newport.
+Lostprophets started out as part of the fledgling South Wales scene—playing gigs at venues across Wales including T.J.'s in Newport.
 From there, they went on to tour the UK circuit.
-The band recorded three demos during this time: Here comes the Party, Para Todas las Putas Celosas, which translates as "For all the jealous whores", and The Fake Sound of Progress.
+The band recorded three demos during this time: Here comes the Party, Para Todas las Putas Celosas, which translates from Spanish as "For all the jealous whores", and The Fake Sound of Progress.
 These were produced by Stuart Richardson, who joined the band as bassist for the latter recording.
 Mike Lewis at this point switched to rhythm guitar.
 The Fake Sound of Progress also included the addition of DJ Stepzak, who would remain with the band for around a year.
-The first three tracks from their third demo were refined and re-recorded for the release of their debut album of the same name: the title track, "MOAC Supreme" and "Stopquote" — the latter two were renamed "A Thousand Apologies" and "Awkward", respectively.
+The first three tracks from their third demo were refined and re-recorded for the release of their debut album of the same name: the title track, "MOAC Supreme" and "Stopquote"—the latter two were renamed "A Thousand Apologies" and "Awkward", respectively.
 All of the EPs are out of print, and are very rare.

-The band caught the attention of the two music publishers Kerrang! and Metal Hammer magazines both giving them glancing reviews.
+The band caught the attention of the two music publishers Kerrang! and Metal Hammer magazines, receiving glancing reviews from both.
 In 1999 they signed in with Independent label Visible Noise.